owlbarn/tutorial/book/optimisation/README.md

 1.414213562373095
 ```

-The Newton method can is efficient: it is quadratic convergence which means the square of the error at one iteration is proportional to the error at the next iteration.
+The Newton method is very efficient: it has quadratic convergence which means the square of the error at one iteration is proportional to the error at the next iteration.
 It is the basis of many powerful numerical methods (such as?)

 If $f$ is not smooth or computing derivative is not always available, we need to approximate the tangent at one point with a secant through two points.
 This is called a *Secant Method*: